uclibs/scholar_use_cases/display_download/display_download_use_cases.md

 `Done looks like:` I can easily "brand" collections through use of headers, banners, footers, color schemes, etc

-## Submission 3 - RSS feed updates for users and re-use
+## Submission 3 - RSS feed updates for users and re-use \# Early Adopter
 `As a:`public user of the repository

 `I want to:` have an RSS feed to monitor new content deposited by author, category, format, keyword, college